Explaining Data Subject Access Requests — DSARs

 This new online business world can leave a lot of people feeling confused, especially with all the DSAR, SRR, SAR, GDPR, etc., acronyms not making it any easier.
 Luckily, there are experienced companies in the field, such as PII Tools, offering one-stop solutions to guide you through the maze of storing personal data.

 Make handling DSARs one of the easiest (and fastest) tasks your DPO has to deal with.
-Gone are the days of manually searching for every piece of data you may or may not have stored on any given individual.
+Gone are the days of manually searching for every piece of sensitive data you may or may not have stored on any given individual.
 And the best part?
-With PII Tools, you can then simply delete, quarantine, or move any personal information requested by your customers/employees.
+With PII Tools, you can then simply delete, quarantine, or remediate any personal information requested by your customers/employees.

 Want to Know How PII Tools Helps With GDPR Compliance?
 Click Here to Find Out More